 During the first quarter of 2015, the Company amended one of its pension plans in Canada to eliminate future benefit accruals for the plan effective April 30, 2015.
-This plan curtailment resulted in an improvement in the funded status of the plan by approximately \$9 million in the first quarter.
-The impact of this plan curtailment on net periodic benefit cost for the first quarter of 2015 was not significant.
+This plan curtailment resulted in an improvement in the funded status of the plan by approximately \$9 million.
+The impact of this plan curtailment on net periodic benefit cost for the first half of 2015 was not significant.